huggingface/peft/examples/loftq_finetuning/README.md

 ## Introduction

-LoftQ provides better initialization for LoRA adaptors A and B, and the Quantization of pre-trained weights W.
+LoftQ provides better initialization for LoRA adapters A and B, and the Quantization of pre-trained weights W.

 ## Quantization